George Bogislaus Staël von Holstein

-George Bogislaus Staël von Holstein (born 6 December 1685 in Narva; died 17 December 1763 in Malmö) was a Swedish baron and field marshal.
+George Bogislaus Staël von Holstein (6 December 1685 in Narva – 17 December 1763 in Malmö) was a Swedish baron and field marshal.
 He was the Governor of Malmöhus County from 1754 to 1763.

 Family

 George Bosiglaus Staël von Holstein was born on 6 December 1685, the son of Lt.
 Col. Johan Staël von Holstein and Julia Helena von der Pahlen.
 He was a member of the Staël von Holstein noble house which had then only recently joined the Swedish nobility.

 During his captivity in Russia he married the Countess Ingeborg Christina Horn af Rantzien in 1710, a daughter of the Field Marshal Henning Rudolf Horn von Rantzien, who had been taken captive with his daughters by the Russians during the Great Northern War.

 In 1722 Staël von Holstein planned a marriage with Sofia Elisabeth Ridderschantz.
 However, the marriage was broken off because his wife Ingeborg from Russia, where she had been held captive to that point, returned.
 In 1731 Staël von Holstein was raised to the rank of baron.

 In 1761 his first wife died, and Staël married Sofia Elisabeth Ridderschantz.
 Anna Helena Juliana, the daughter of George Bogislaus Staël von Holstein, died at the age of five.
 With her this branch of the Staël von Holstein noble family died out.